amallen1/Flashcards/readme.md

 `TODO://` In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ## Required
-- [ x ] User can open the creation screen
+- [x] User can open the creation screen
-- [ x ] User can cancel out of the creation screen
+- [x] User can cancel out of the creation screen
-- [ x ] User can enter a new question and answer in the creation screen to then show it on the flashcard
+- [x] User can enter a new question and answer in the creation screen to then show it on the flashcard
-- [ x ] Push code to GitHub
+- [x] Push code to GitHub
 ## Optional
 - [ ] User gets an error if they try to create a new flashcard with no question or answer
 - [ ] User can edit existing flashcard